 Fresh is best, and frozen fruit is fine, too.
 The problem with dried fruit is that the amount of sugar in it gets concentrated during the dehydration process, says Chaparro.
 “For the general population, it’s much better than eating a candy bar.
 But people with prediabetes who need to be mindful of carbohydrates should know that a handful of raisins has twice as many carbohydrates compared to a handful of grapes,” she explains.
 Dried cranberries are even worse because they often have added sugar to combat their naturally tart taste.

 “Sugar-free” packaged foods

 “I tell clients to stay away from anything that says ‘sugar-free’ or ‘good for diabetics’ on the package,” says Chaparro.
 These highly-processed foods—usually snack items like cookies or cakes—tend to contain a lot of unnecessary chemicals as well as extra fat in order to make them taste good.
 If you’re craving a sweet treat, Chaparro says you’re usually better off having a small portion of the real thing.
-(You’ll likely feel more satisfied afterward, too, especially after having one of these delicious desserts that are good for people with diabetes or prediabetes.)
+(Here are some other ideas for diabetes-friendly snacks.)

 Whole-wheat bread and pasta

 These foods aren’t exactly bad for you, and they’re certainly far better than highly refined white bread and white pasta.
 The problem is that it’s easy to overdo them.
 “People often think that because they chose a healthy alternative, like whole-wheat bread instead of white bread, that they can eat much more,” says Uelmen.
 “That’s usually not the case, and foods that contain carbohydrates—even the good ones—will raise your blood sugar.”